rubynguyen2505/Federated-SLM-on-iOS/README.md

 ## Prerequisites

+**Please read through this Prerequisites section before you clone this repository**

-To setup the experiment, you will need a macOS machine and an iPhone running on iOS 16.0 or later with an active AppleID.
+To setup the project, you will need a macOS machine and an iPhone running on iOS 16.0 or later with an active AppleID.
 For the macOS machine, it is recommended that you have a physical machine that runs on macOS operating system for ease of setup.
 If you only have a Windows machine, then we highly recommend that you use VMWare to host a virtual machine that runs on macOS, just like how we did.
 Please refer to these YouTube guides to setup a macOS virtual machine on your Windows physical machine:

 For Intel: https://youtu.be/Fq6j9CS7C5g?si=lfUbLvTTYuZOxFlc

 For AMD: https://youtu.be/gY97OI-bTxE?si=FYskvw_nN0MXH1Qt

+Note that if you have a physical macOS machine, then setting up the server and building the iOS app will be done on the same codebase (you just need to clone this project once).
+Otherwise, if you have a macOS virtual machine, you'll need to clone this project twice.
+Once on your Windows environment with WSL Ubuntu to setup the server, and once on your macOS virtual machine to build the iOS app.

 ### 1. Install Xcode